↑

 • Place the dough on a lightly floured surface and roll out into a 13-inch round.
 Fold the round in half, transfer to the prepared sheet and unfold the round.

-• In a small bowl, mix the sugar and flour together.
-In a medium bowl, add the berries, lemon zest and lemon juice.
+• In a small bowl, mix ⅓ cup sugar and 3 Tablespoons flour together.
+In a medium bowl, add 4 cups berries, lemon zest and lemon juice.
 Toss the sugar/flour mixture in with the berries and stir lightly until well mixed.
 Spoon the filling onto the dough, leaving a 2-inch border uncovered around the edge.
 Fold the edge up and over the filling, forming loose pleats.
-Using a pastry brush, lightly brush the crust with egg white, then sprinkle sugar over the crust and top of the berries.
-Now dot the 2 teaspoons of butter cubes (or grated butter) over the top of the fruit.
+Using a pastry brush, lightly brush the crust with the egg white, then sprinkle 1 tablespoon of sugar over the crust and top of the berries.
+Now dot the 2 teaspoons butter cubes (or grated butter) over the top of the fruit.
 You don't need a lot of this, but doing so will help the fruit achieve a nice sheen after baking.

 • Put the galette in the 425F degree oven and immediately turn the oven down to 400F degrees and bake for 25 minutes, or until the filling is bubbling and the pastry is golden brown.
 (During last 5 minutes, if the crust is really brown before the filling bubbles, place a piece of aluminum foil over entire galette until the end of baking so crust doesn't burn.)